The Best Wide Toe Box Shoes That Aren’t Barefoot

 Flux Footwear

 Flux footwear’s Adapt Runner has ample toe space and a mostly flat sole, but they are cushioned and fairly stiff with a rocker effect.
 This can be useful for people who have trouble bending the big toe – but I wish there wasn’t so much toe spring!
-They also have a Trainer sneaker, but the toe box isn’t as wide.
+This is a good model for people with extra wide feet, because they have so much toe space.

-Green Shoes are all handmade in the UK with a variety of custom options – you can even have them fully bespoke to your foot shape!
+Dartmoor Shoemakers handcraft all their footwear in the UK with a variety of custom options – you can even have them fully bespoke to your foot shape!
 And because you can resole them they can last forever.
+You can choose from different sole thicknesses and heel heights depending on your preferences.

-Hey Dude shoes have many barefoot qualities.
+HEYDUDE shoes have many foot-friendly qualities.
 They’re super lightweight, flexible, with a toe box that is a lot roomier than most conventional shoes.
 The outsole is also moderately cushioned with a small heel lift.
-The best options from Hey Dude are the Wally and Wendy styles, and some models also come in wide width and a non-slip option for service workers.
+The best options from HEYDUDE are the Wally and Wendy styles, and some models also come in wide width and a non-slip option for service workers.
 These are a good first step into more natural footwear.

 Icarus